plentymarkets/docs-raw/plentyInterface/Order.md

     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$with</td>
-        <td>The relations to load in the order instance, one of "address", "events", "dates", "relation", "reference", "comments".</td>
+        <td>The relations to load in the order instance, one of "addresses", "events", "dates", "relation", "reference", "comments".</td>
     </tr>
 </table>